Geosciences Undergraduate Programs

 - Hydrogeology - A specialized degree focusing on applied knowledge of how water moves through and interacts with geologic materials, including the flow of ground and surface water, landform development, flood management, water resource, supply and quality issues, and construction planning.
 This program emphasizes applied knowledge and practical expertise in instrumental and field methods used in monitoring water flow in natural and engineered systems.
 Hydrogeology is also useful in environmental consulting or for further study at the graduate level.

-- Earth science (non-teaching) - A broad and flexible course of instruction for students who anticipate a career outside geology, but in a field that would benefit from expertise in the geological sciences.
+- Earth Science - A broad and flexible course of instruction for students who anticipate a career outside geology, but in a field that would benefit from expertise in the geological sciences.
 Students interested in a career in conservation, parks and planning, science journalism, policy, communications, or business should consider earth sciences as a second major.

 - Group science for geology majors - Designed for students not electing a mathematics, chemistry, physics, or biology minor.